Cidaas/terraform-provider-cidaas/README.md

 # cidaas_consent (Resource)

-The Consent resource in the provider allows you to manage different consents within a specific consent group in Cidaas.
+The Consent resource in the provider allows you to manage different consents within a specific consent group in cidaas.

  Ensure that the below scopes are assigned to the client with the specified `client_id`: